 You can apply to receive OTB payments if you qualify for at least one of the credits.
 The amount you receive will depend on your family’s net income from the previous tax year, your age, marital status, family size, property taxes, accommodation costs, etc.

-Payments are issued by the Canada Revenue Agency and are typically paid via direct deposit.
+Payments are issued by the CRA and are typically paid via direct deposit.
 You can enter your bank details for direct deposit using the CRA MyAccount service.

 If you don’t have a direct deposit set up, a cheque will be mailed to the address you have on file.

-Learn about how to open CRA My Account.
+Learn about how to open a CRA My Account.

 Ontario Sales Tax Credit (OSTC) Amount